Dani Aquino

-Daniel "Dani" Aquino Pintos (born 27 July 1990) is a Spanish footballer who plays for San Fernando CD.
+Daniel "Dani" Aquino Pintos (born 27 July 1990) is a Spanish professional footballer who plays for Segunda Federación club UCAM Murcia.
 Left-footed, he can play anywhere on the attacking line but usually appears as both a winger or forward.

 Club career

-Born in Murcia, Aquino made his professional debut for local Real Murcia at only 16 years of age, during 2006–07 in the Segunda División, against CD Tenerife; he scored in a 1–4 home loss for his only appearance of the season, which ended in promotion.
+Born in Murcia, Aquino made his professional debut for local Real Murcia CF at only 16 years of age, during 2006–07 in the Segunda División, against CD Tenerife; he scored in a 1–4 home loss for his only appearance of the season, which ended in promotion.
 In early 2007, rumours surfaced that Chelsea and Liverpool, amongst others, were after the youngster.
 Eventually no deals were arranged, as the player chose to stay in the country to further his development.

 Aquino first appeared in La Liga on 20 January 2008, in a 3–1 away defeat to Real Zaragoza.
 After coach Lucas Alcaraz's dismissal and the arrival of Javier Clemente, he finished the campaign in the starting XI, and showed glimpses of an emerging talent.
 On 30 March he provided a cross for Quique de Lucas' opener at Deportivo de La Coruña (another 3–1 loss), and scored his first-top flight goal two months later, away against Racing de Santander – Murcia led by 2–0, lost 3–2 and ratified its relegation.

 In 2008–09, Aquino was given a major role in the main squad but Murcia underachieved, battling for relegation during most of the competition and finally ranking 14th.
 At the end of the following season, the club finally dropped down a level and he left in June 2011, having featured sparingly in the process.

 After further unsuccessful spells with Real Valladolid and Real Oviedo, Aquino moved to Atlético Madrid in mid-January 2013, and scored several goals for its C team in the Tercera División.
 He also caught the eye of main squad manager Diego Simeone who awarded him his first top-tier appearance in over five years on 1 June: after just a minute on the field, he assisted Diego Costa for the second goal in an eventual 3–1 win at Zaragoza.

 On 10 June 2015, after scoring 17 times for Atlético's reserves in the Segunda División B, Aquino moved to CD Numancia.
 On 13 July of the following year, having netted only once during the whole season, he was released and signed for Racing de Santander just hours later.
 He netted 27 times in his first season in Cantabria, including all the goals of a 4–0 home victory over UD Mutilvera on 7 May 2017.

 Aquino then had brief spells abroad with AEK Larnaca FC (Cypriot First Division) and Piast Gliwice (Polish Ekstraklasa), and a second one at Murcia.
 On 20 January 2020 he returned to Spain, signing with third-division club CD Badajoz with a "prohibitive buyout clause".